matloff/fasteR/README.md

 > hist(Nile)
 ```

-Like any function, **hist** has a return value, but in this case, it's
+Like any function, **hist** has a return value, but in this case, we
-been designed internally so that printing it produces a graph.
+haven't save it.
+The return value contains the bin counts, bin
+boundaries and so on.

 ![alt text](https://raw.githubusercontent.com/matloff/fasteR/master/inst/images/Nile.png)